dmonza/dmutils/README.md

 dmutils
 =======

-A collection of function for general utility.
+A collection of functions for general utility.
 Some of them were recopiled from other users published on internet.

 ## Install
 npm install dmutils --save